AbhijitSinghDelhi/Loan-Rejection-or-Approval-Status/README.md

 The goal is to build a machine learning model that can analyze this data to predict whether future loan applications should be approved or rejected.

-This is a modified version of https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction with NaN value added to some of the row cells.

 About the loan_data_added_nan.csv file:

 Loan_ID: A unique loan ID.